Initialize & Persistently Mount an External USB Disk on Ubuntu Server 24.04

 sudo mkfs.ext4 -L DATA /dev/sda1

-1. Mount now & configure auto-mount
+1. Mount now & configure persistent mount

-Mount by label:
+Mount by UUID:

 sudo mkdir -p /mnt/data

-sudo mount /dev/disk/by-label/DATA /mnt/data
+sudo mount "UUID=${UUID}" /mnt/data

 Add one line to /etc/fstab (UUID method):